Do price reductions attract customers in urban public transport? A synthetic control approach: Introduction

-In our study, we use this metric as the outcome variable to analyse lower fares empirically in the case of Geneva, an urban area in Switzerland where the electorate decided to reduce the price of state-owned public transport, which Geneva then introduced at the beginning of 2015.
-The reduction amounted to up to 29\% for annual season tickets, up to 6\% for day tickets and up to 20\% for a short-distance ticket valid for one hour.
+In our comparative case study, we use this metric as the outcome variable to analyze lower fares empirically in the case of Geneva, an urban area in Switzerland.
+There, the electorate decided to reduce the price of state-owned public transport, which Geneva then introduced in December 2014.
+The reduction amounted to up to 29\% for annual season tickets, 6\% for day tickets and 20\% for tickets valid for one hour.
 The case of Geneva is interesting for several reasons.
 First, Geneva is densely populated.
 Second, Switzerland has a high per-capita income, as does Geneva.
 Based on the first and second reasons, we resolve the puzzle of how lower fares cause demand when density and incomes are high, which is the case for many cities worldwide.
 And third, the public transportation sector in Switzerland is known for its high quality of service.
-Conclusions can thus also be drawn as to whether price reductions increase the demand for public transport in areas where the quality of the public-transport sector is high.
+Conclusions can thus also be drawn as to whether price reductions increase the demand for public transport in areas where the quality of the public transport sector is high.